 Research & Clinical Trials

-Advancing hematology through research and innovation
+Advancing haematology through research and innovation

 Why Research Matters

 Our involvement in research means our patients may have access to innovative new treatments before they become widely available.
-It also ensures that our practice is guided by the latest evidence and that we stay at the forefront of developments in hematology.
+It also ensures that our practice is guided by the latest evidence and that we stay at the forefront of developments in haematology.

 Benefits of Research Participation